Fuhrmans Grove

 img

-The picnic table has become an isolated artifact.
+The old picnic table became an isolated artifact.

 img